Researchers Detect Microplastics in Dolphin Breath

 The researchers wrote that more research is necessary to determine if microplastic exposure through inhalation could worsen the health risks of microplastics.

 This article by Paige Bennett was first published by EcoWatch on 17 October 2024.
-Lead Image: A newborn bottlenose dolphin and mother at the Dolphin Academy, Seaquarium, Curaçao, Netherlands Antilles.
+Lead Image: A newborn and mother at the Dolphin Academy, Seaquarium, Curaçao, Netherlands Antilles.
 Wild Horizons / Universal Images Group via Getty Images.

 What you can do